haiqu/rx-nga/RetroForth.md

 ## Combinators

-Rx makes use of anonymous functions called *quotations* for much of the execution flow and stack control.
+Retro makes use of anonymous functions called *quotations* for much of the execution flow and stack control.
 The words that operate on these quotations are called *combinators*.

-The standard library provides a number of these.

 **dip** executes a quotation after moving a value off the stack.
 The value is restored after execution completes.
 These are equivilent: